 Health and Human Biology

-The AB in Health and Human Biology is an interdisciplinary concentration whose goals are to provide a rigorous foundation in the biological sciences with substantive course work in humanities and social sciences within a subfield of Human Health and Disease.
-This program includes: Background courses, five (5) Biology courses, four (4) Theme courses, and a senior Capstone course.
+Health and Human Biology is an interdisciplinary concentration that provides a rigorous foundation in the biological sciences, alongside substantive coursework in humanities and social sciences within a subfocus of Human Health and Disease.
+This program includes: Background courses in Mathematics, Statistics, an introductory Chemistry and Biology; five (5) Biology courses, four (4) Theme courses, and a senior Capstone course or approved project.

 PROGRAM DETAIL PAGE: